DeffoN0tSt3/DeffoN0tSt3/README.md

-🥇 My first ever programming language was c++ around 2002, perl quickly followed.
+🥇 My first ever programming language I ever played with was c++ around 2002, what a struggle it was getting all dependencies and stuff installed to be able to compile on my shady ass Windows 98 system.
+Perl quickly followed.
 IRC and Irc bots was my thing, how things have changed.

 ## 📈   Statistics: